 - The defendant owed the plaintiff a duty;

 - The defendant failed to perform their duty (breach);

 - The injury was a direct result of the breach of duty of the defendant.

 For a slip and fall accident, Florida has premises liability laws.
 This places the duty to maintain the property in a safe condition for visitors on the owner.
 Should the owner breach this duty, then they will likely be found negligent and liable for the damages.

 Automobile or pedestrian accidents also have specific nuances.
 Cars and trucks that are being driven as part of a job, such as moving freight or escorting VIPs in a limousine, may have an employer that is liable for work-related accidents that occur.

 Additionally, a plaintiff may be partially liable.
 Florida is a modified comparative negligence jurisdiction.
 This means that a plaintiff’s award of damages for negligence (the most likely cause of action for accidents) can only be awarded if they were 50% or less at fault for their injuries.

-Because this can be such a nuanced topic, it is highly recommended to speak with a knowledgeable legal professional before taking any action.
+Because this can be such a nuanced topic, it is highly recommended to speak with a knowledgeable catastrophic injury lawyer before taking any action.